ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 	- It separates the execution script from the helpers scripts
 	- The main execution script is in the letter "C", meaning controller, and the helper scripts are in the letter "M" and "V, model and view.
 	- ![](https://raw.githubusercontent.com/ivan006/Blue-Gem-Education/master/Laravel-For-Beginners-Notes/MVC-pattern2.png)

+### Overview of components
+- Entity data components
+	- Database -Storage
+		- This stores the data
+- Entity action components
+	- A URL - Request
+		- This requests the action, front end action component
+	- A page - Response
+		- This communicates the response after the rest of the action is executed, front end action component
+	- A route - Request translator
+		- This translates the action request, back end action component
+	- A controller - Executor
+		- This executes the action, back end action component
+	- A model - Set of query templates
+		- These guide the parts of the action that interact with the database, back end action component
+	- A view - Response template
+		- These guide the parts of the action that generate the response, back end action component

 ### Controllers